-115 By its resolution 1966 (2010), the Council established the Mechanism to carry out the residual functions of the International Tribunal for the Prosecution of Persons Responsible for Serious Violations of International Humanitarian Law Committed in the Territory of the Former Yugoslavia since 1991 (International Tribunal for the Former Yugoslavia) and the International Criminal Tribunal for the Prosecution of Persons Responsible for Genocide and Other Serious Violations of International Humanitarian Law Committed in the Territory of Rwanda and Rwandan Citizens Responsible for Genocide and Other Such Violations Committed in the Territory of Neighbouring States between 1 January and 31 December 1994 (International Criminal Tribunal for Rwanda) after the completion of their mandates.
-For more information on the activities of the Council during 2021 in connection with the Mechanism, see part I, sect.
-23.

-116 See Repertoire, Supplement 2014-2015 to Supplement 2020.
+115 By resolution 1966 (2010), the Council established the Mechanism to carry out the residual functions of the International Tribunal for the Prosecution of Persons Responsible for Serious Violations of International Humanitarian Law Committed in the Territory of the Former Yugoslavia since 1991 (International Tribunal for the Former Yugoslavia) and the International Criminal Tribunal for the Prosecution of Persons Responsible for Genocide and Other Serious Violations of International Humanitarian Law Committed in the Territory of Rwanda and Rwandan Citizens Responsible for Genocide and Other Such Violations Committed in the Territory of Neighbouring States between 1 January 1994 and 31 December 1994 (International Tribunal for Rwanda) after the completion of their mandates.
+For more information on the activities of the Council during 2019 in connection with the Mechanism, see part I, sect.
+27, "International Residual Mechanism for Criminal Tribunals".
+116 See Repertoire, Supplement 2014-2015, part I, sect.
+26; Supplement 2016-2017, part I, sect.
+28; Supplement 2018, part I, sect.
+27; Supplement 2019, part I, sect.
+27; and Supplement 2020, part I, sect.
+24.

-period under review, the Council took note of the intention of the Secretary-General to appoint the judges nominated to fill the vacancies resulting from the death of one judge and the resignation of one judge of the Mechanism for the remainder of their respective terms of office.117
+passing of one judge and the resignation of one judge of the Mechanism for the remainder of the respective terms of office.117